I-SALMI/Pizzeria-Interface/README.md

 ## :dart: About ##

-The following is a react web app that is ready to be configured to run the consume the Pizzeria API
+The following is a react web app that is ready to be configured to consume the Pizzeria API

 ## :rocket: Technologies ##